beacon-team-agile/.github/profile/README.md

    However, Java entity variables should be Camel case like "attributeName".

  - Must use databases based on each allocated user account to block usage confliction.

+ - Any naming those are reserved as RDS/MySQL keywords has to be labeled with back quotes (`)
+   Example: CREATE TABLE `Role`; not CREATE TABLE Role;

 ```